 There are several possible culprits that could cause your Nespresso machine to leak.
 These include;

-- Machine needs to be descaled.
+- The machine needs to be descaled.

 - Water leaking from the capsule holder